Parallels in the symbolism of star constellations: Data and method

 Then, take a root star $r$ which is represented in constellations from both phylogenies.
 As criteria for representation, we ask that a root star has at least (a) 2 constellations per phylogeny, and (b) 10 constellations in the global data.
 Among the constellations incident on $r$, the same fractions from above are instead denoted $f^s_i(r)$ and $f^s_j(r)$, and the joint probability of having that semantic for constellations incident on $r$ is $f^s_i(r) \cdot f^s_j(r)$.
 Then, the semantic similarity score averages this among all root stars $r$ in common between the two phylogenies:

 A similarity score is positive, but unbounded.
 Scores below 1 are not considered (they mean that similarity exists, but is expected by the natural semantic makeup of the phylogenies).
-High scores can be considered unexpected, so are discussed as results.
+High scores can be considered significant.

 Two additional counts are reported: the \emph{number of root stars} in that sky region, and the \emph{number of constellations} in common for that semantic between the two phylogenies.
-There are \emph{caveats} to interpreting these numbers.
-If there are $n$ root stars in common, it is possible that one phylogeny consistently draws a constellation such that it uses all $n$ stars, but the other splits the $n$ stars into two groups and consistently draws two smaller constellations, all with the same semantic category.
+There are caveats to interpreting these numbers.
+If there are $n$ root stars in common, it is possible that one phylogeny consistently draws a constellation such that it uses all $n$ stars, but the other splits the $n$ stars into two groups and consistently draws two smaller constellations, all with the same semantic.
 Also, it is likely that different cultures from a single phylogeny sometimes use different subsets of the $n$ stars to draw constellations with that semantic; the union of these subsets is taken per phylogeny, and the number of root stars in common between two phylogenies is reported as the intersection of two such unions.
-This design decision allows internal variation for how the sky region is grouped into constellations of the semantic of interest, so does not require perfect matches to be made (which would produce very few positive results).
+This allows internal variation for how the sky region is grouped into constellations of the semantic of interest, so does not require perfect matches to be made (which would produce very few results).